When I began this blog in late 2012, it was a project I grossly underestimated.

 Jory Micah is an advocate for gender equality, blogger, preacher, and is currently writing her first book, Breaking the Glass Steeple.
 Find her @jorymicah.

 Boz Tchividjian is a former child abuse prosecutor, current law professor and founding executive director of Godly Response to Abuse in Christian Environments (G.R.A.C.E.), a tremendously important organization that I have featured as a Resource Highlight here on the blog before.
 At one point in my own healing journey, I was eating up everything Boz had written for the Religion News Service.
-When I pointed him out to my husband, I’m pretty sure I whispered like a giddy guru, “That’s Boz!
+When I pointed him out to my husband from across the room, I’m pretty sure I whispered like a giddy guru, “That’s Boz!
 He’s one of my heroes!”
 And after meeting him, he still is.
 Find him @BozT.

 Incidentally, every one of the speakers with whom I shared the platform could be called heroes.
 It’s a word tossed around a lot with disputable meaning in today’s world so let me define: these are people who have used their experiences – whether personal or secondary – of abuse to offer hope to others and be voices for broken, hurting people.
 They stand up against abusive authority structures and say “no” to injustice.
 They love people because Jesus loves people.
 They are inspiring leaders in big and small ways.
 They helped me fall deeper in love with Jesus – and His desire for justice – that weekend.